Regularized universal topological markers for Dirac systems: Introduction

 Recently, a topological invariant in momentum space called the wrapping number has been proposed along this direction \cite{Gersdorff2021PRBp245146}.
 This progress further sheds light on its real-space representations.
-Subsequently, universal topological local markers have been further constructed \cite{Chen2023PRBp45111}.
-However, there are two main issues with these universal topological local markers.
+Subsequently, universal topological markers have been further constructed \cite{Chen2023PRBp45111}.
+However, there are two main issues with these universal topological markers.
 First, they do not respect translation symmetry even in clean systems.
-These local markers are invalid near the boundaries of the lattice system, showing boundary irregularities, since the real space position operators employed therein are not periodic.
-Second, the desired global properties are not encoded in these local markers.
-In other words, averaging these local markers over all sites does not yield the desired global topological invariant, making them inapplicable when considering the influence of disorder on global properties.
+These markers are invalid near the boundaries of the lattice system, showing boundary irregularities, since the real space position operators employed therein are not periodic.
+Second, the desired global properties are not encoded in these markers.
+In other words, averaging these markers over all sites does not yield the desired global topological invariant, making them inapplicable when considering the influence of disorder on global properties.
+Although one ad hoc remedy for this issue by taking the modulus of markers has been proposed \cite{Oliveira2024PRBp94202}, a more rigorous approach to regularize these markers is still missing.

-In this work, we present a regularized universal topological local marker that overcomes the two difficulties aforementioned and exhibits more rich physical consequences.
-Based on the degree of the orientation vector that describes Dirac systems, we construct a new universal topological local marker by introducing position operators that are consistent with periodic boundary conditions.
+In this work, we present a regularized universal topological marker that overcomes the two difficulties aforementioned and exhibits more rich physical consequences.
+Based on the degree of the orientation vector that describes Dirac systems, we construct a universal topological marker by introducing position operators that are consistent with periodic boundary conditions.
 It thus shows translation symmetry globally and avoids the undesired boundary irregularities.
-The corresponding topological invariant, such as the Chern number, can further be obtained by summing the local markers over all lattice sites.
-Remarkably, based on the new formula, we can address the direct connections between the universal topological local markers and other topological invariants in two dimensions (2D).
-We find that the new formula is equivalent to the Bott index for symmetry classes A, D, and C, and to spin Chern number for classes DIII and AII.
-Besides, since the global properties are actually encoded in the new local marker, its local fluctuation provides essential information of the disordered topological systems.
+The corresponding topological invariant, such as the Chern number, can further be obtained by summing the markers over all lattice sites.
+Remarkably, based on this formula, we can address the direct connections between the universal topological markers and other topological invariants in two dimensions (2D).
+We find that this formula is equivalent to the Bott index for symmetry classes A, D, and C, and to the spin Chern number for classes DIII and AII.
+In addition, since the global properties are actually encoded in the alternative marker, its local fluctuations provide essential information about the disordered topological systems.
 Its variance peaks at the phase boundaries, which can be used as an indicator for disorder-induced topological phase transitions.